 Embolization has been shown to shrink fibroid tissue by 50% and lessen the severity of symptoms like pelvic pressure and heavy painful periods in a matter of months.1 “UFE is a good solution for multiple fibroids,” Dr. Antani said.
 “Blocking off both right and left uterine arteries can treat all of the fibroids, regardless of number.”

 Overall, UFE’s success doesn’t depend on how many fibroids exist, but more so on targeting the right vessels.
 In some cases, Dr. Antani explained, fibroids are fed by other blood vessels, like branches of the ovarian arteries.
 If this is the case, treating these vessels with a second round of UFE may be necessary for the patient to experience full relief.

-ABOUT THE AUTHOR Alicia Armeli is a Health Freelance Writer, Registered Dietitian Nutritionist, and Certified Holistic Life Coach.
-She has master’s degrees in English Education and Nutrition.
-Through her writing, she empowers readers to live optimally by building awareness surrounding issues that impact health and wellbeing.
-In addition to writing, she enjoys singing, traveling abroad and volunteering with her local animal shelter.
+ABOUT THE AUTHOR Alicia Armeli is a health freelance writer and editor, registered dietitian nutritionist, and certified holistic life coach.
+She has master’s degrees in English education and nutrition.
+Through her writing, she empowers readers to live optimally by building awareness surrounding issues that impact health and well-being.
+She is a paid consultant of Merit Medical.

 - McLucas, B., Voorhees Iii, W. D., & Elliott, S. (2015).
 Fertility after uterine artery embolization: a review.
 Minimally Invasive Therapy & Allied Technologies, 2: 1-7.